PPC testing is one of the most impactful actions we can take to improve our campaigns over time.

 Let's take a look at some examples below.

-A/B Test: Single Theme vs. Multiple Themes per Campaign
+A/B Testing: Single Theme vs. Multiple Themes per Campaign

 Goal: To determine whether concentrating on a single theme (product or service) per campaign yields better results compared to campaigns with multiple themes.